g-leech/argmin-gravitas/_posts/2026-07-29-a-life-really-worth-living.markdown

 ---

-This class is about a fatal trap that lies in wait for the brilliant but unwary young person: success; other people’s definitions of success
+This class is about a fatal trap that lies in wait for the brilliant but unwary young person: success; other people’s definitions of success.
 I have seen your CVs.
 They are too long.
 You are in danger.

 ### What do we mean by success